mickiedd/carnd_t1p4/writeup.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

+When I got a warped binary image

+The code for this step is contained in the 22st code cell of the IPython notebook located in "./p4.ipynb".

 Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:

 ![alt text][image5]